jenofdoom/summer-of-tech-angular-bootcamp/README.md

     var todoPosition = $scope.todos.indexOf(todo);

 Now we know where it is in the array, we can use another built in array method to remove it, `splice()`.
 Splice takes two arguments, the first argument is the position in the array, and the second argument is how many items you want to remove from that point.
-We only ever want to remove one todo at once, so our second argument with be 1.
+We only ever want to remove one todo at once, so our second argument will be 1.
 The first argument will be the variable we stored a minute ago.

     $scope.todos.splice(todoPosition, 1);